malhashemi/svelte-graphics/README.md

 ## Contribute

-This is a compiler that transforms the SVG files to svelte components utilizing [cheerio](https://cheerio.js.org)
+This is a compiler that transforms the SVG files to svelte components utilizing [cheerio](https://cheerio.js.org).

-To develop
+To develop:

 ```sh
 git clone https://github.com/mohadel1990/sveltegraphics.git